نوع مقاله : پژوهشی

 Introduction and Goal

-Climate change refers to long-term, irreversible changes in average climate conditions caused by natural and human factors, leading to global temperature increases, melting of polar ice caps, rising sea levels, and extreme weather events.
-These changes have a significant impact on meteorological variables such as temperature and precipitation, which disrupt hydrological order.
-General circulation models are advanced and comprehensive tools used to simulate and predict these changes based on atmospheric dynamic and thermodynamic processes.
-Therefore, climate change projections under the Sixth Report models have been carried out in the Bakhtegan-Maharloo watershed.
+Climate change means long-term, irreversible changes in average climate conditions caused by natural and human factors.
+Climate change is causing global temperature increases, melting of polar ice caps, rising sea levels, and extreme weather events.
+The significant impact of these changes on meteorological variables such as temperature and precipitation, which disrupt hydrological order.
+By using general atmospheric circulation models as advanced and comprehensive tools for simulating and predict climate changes, dynamic and thermodynamic atmospheric processes can be modeled.
+Therefore, this study aimed to predict climate change under the Sixth Report models in the Bakhtegan-Maharloo watershed.

 Materials amd Methods